Wanaihua/shrimp_vault/G-LLaVA Use Method.md

 ├── test_question.jsonl
 ├── test_answers.jsonl
 ```
-"test_question.jsonl" and "test_answers.jsonl" correspond to the test set of GeoQA.

 ## First Stage Alignment
 This stage enables the model to better interpret the content of geometric figures.